Olivier-Boudeville/Ceylan-Traces/doc/Ceylan-Traces-Layer-technical-manual-english.rst

 :Organisation: Copyright (C) 2010-2020 Olivier Boudeville
 :Contact: about (dash) traces (at) esperide (dot) com
 :Creation date: Sunday, August 15, 2010
-:Lastly updated: Thursday, May 7, 2020
+:Lastly updated: Friday, May 8, 2020
 :Status: Work in progress
 :Version: 0.9.10
 :Dedication: Users and maintainers of the ``Traces`` layer.